eLearning-BS23/moodle-quizaccess_proctoring/README.md

 4. Where can I get the BS Service API credentials?

     > Please contact here: elearning@brainstation-23.com for a trial key.
-5. Where can I get the AWS Secret and Key?

-    > You can use your own AWS account's secret and key or, you can ask for a trial key in the following email: elearning@brainstation-23.com
-6. Is the screenshot feature available?
+5. Is the screenshot feature available?

     > No, it is removed because of browser limitation

-7. How can I report an issue regarding this plugin?
+6. How can I report an issue regarding this plugin?

     > Please raise an issue in this link: https://github.com/eLearning-BS23/moodle-quizaccess_proctoring/issues
-8. Why is my moodle stuck while validating the face?
+7. Why is my moodle stuck while validating the face?

     > Please check whether the credentials for the face match methods are correct
-9. Why can’t I upload some of the user images?
+8. Why can’t I upload some of the user images?

     > Every user image needs to have a face that can be detect.
 Please make sure the image is bright enough and there is no multiple face in that image.
 Otherwise, it can’t be uploaded.
-10. As a student, why can’t I validate my face before starting a quiz?
+9. As a student, why can’t I validate my face before starting a quiz?
     > Student’s image must be uploaded by an admin in the moodle to validate their face before an attempt.
-11. What does the yellow mark around the image mean?
+10. What does the yellow mark around the image mean?

     > Case 1: Please check whether the user image is uploaded in moodle.